 3 Brazilian horror films to watch this Gothtober

 Many horror films can startle you, but there are some movies that provide a lasting feeling of horror.
-That’s right, grab the snacks, invite your friends round, and lock the doors (just in case) and get settled in front of the big screen with these Brazilian gripping horror films.
+That’s right, grab the snacks, invite your friends round, lock the doors (just in case), and get settled in front of the big screen with these Brazilian gripping horror films.